ananogal1/ASCVD-metabolite-panel/README.md

 This repository contains the following files:
 1. Script used to QC the metabolites data -->
-2. Script used to tune the hyperparameters for the build random forest models -->
+2. Script used to pre-process the data, tune the hyperparameters and assess variable importance in the build random forest models: _RandomForest.R_
 3. Table containing the demographics characteristics from the different cohorts used -->
 4. Table containing the metabolites IDs used to run the pathway enrichment analysis with Ingenuity Pathway Analysis (IPA) (QIAGEN Inc.) -->